Lizzy Loves Food

 • Preheat the oven to 180°C/350°F.

-• Heat water in a saucepan or microwave, once hot, pour the water, and honey large mixing bowl, along with the whisky and stir well until fully dissolved.
+• Heat water in a saucepan or microwave.
+Once hot, pour the water and honey in a large mixing bowl, along with the whisky, and stir well until fully dissolved.

-• In another bowl, mix rye flour, brown sugar, salt, baking soda, baking powder, and ground spices.
-Gradually add water and honey, and stir until you get a smooth mix then add egg, bourbon and mix well.
+• In another bowl, mix the brown sugar with the egg until creamy looking, then add rye flour, salt, baking soda, baking powder, and ground spices.
+Gradually add the liquid mix and stir until you get a smooth mix.

-• Drain the raisins and then place them into the bowl, chop the almonds and mix into the bowl.
+• Drain the raisins and chop them, then place them into the bowl.
+Chop the almonds and mix them into the bowl.

-• Pour the batter into a loaf pan 9x2-inch into a grease loaf pan and coat it with non-stick paper.
+• Pour the batter into a 9x2-inch laaf pan into a grease loaf pan that is coated with non-stick paper.

-• Put the pan in the oven.
-Bake for 45 minutes to 1 hour, depending on your oven.
+• Place the pan in the oven and bake for about 45 minutes, depending on your oven.
 Test with a cake tester until it comes out clean.
 Leave it longer if needed to bake completely.

 Notes